Last updated November 17th, 2015

-Media Center software is the front end for your Home Theater PC to play movies, music, photos and much more via HDTV.
-While finding the best HTPC software often comes after trying several options, what are the popular media centers available.
+Media Center software is the front end for your Home Theater PC to play movies, music, photos and much more via TV.
 This list will simplify your task by highlighting the most popular media centers.

-XBMC Media Center was originally designed as a media center interface for the XBOX game console.
-Today, it has evolved as a powerful media center for Windows, Linux and Mac OS X that is capable of playing most available media file types.
+Kodi Media Center was originally designed as a media center interface for the XBOX game console.
+Today, it has evolved as a powerful media center for Windows, Linux, Android and Mac OS X that is capable of playing most available media file types.

 The music and music video streamers love having Windows Media Center (WMC) in their home theater PC.
 You can play music, videos, movies, and anything else you can stream off the net with this one program.